Bioretention in Takoma Park

 About Bioretention in Takoma Park

 Your Stormwater Fee Dollars at work: Bioretention in the City of Takoma Park.
 One of the most prominent and visible ways the City utilizes the Stormwater Management Utility fee it collects from all property owners is through the creation of bioretention areas throughout the City.
-Currently, there are over 40 Bioretention facilities helping to filter stormwater runoff and reducing the amount of sediment and contaminants entering our local waterways and flowing into the Chesapeake Bay.
+Currently, there are over 80 Bioretention facilities along City streets helping to filter stormwater runoff and reducing the amount of sediment and contaminants entering our local waterways and flowing into the Chesapeake Bay.

 What is a Bioretention Pond?

 Nature recycles rain.
-“Rain gardens” are said to mimic nature in their recycling.
-A “rain garden” is a man-made landscape depression in the ground also used as a tool to improve the quality of surface runoff before reaching the streams.
-The rain garden forms a “Bioretention area” by collecting water runoff and storing it, permitting it to be filtered and slowly absorbed by the soil.
+“Bioretention ponds” are said to mimic nature in their recycling.
+A “bioretention facility” is a man-made landscape depression in the ground also used as a tool to improve the quality of surface runoff before reaching the streams.
+The facility collects water runoff and stores it, permitting it to be filtered and slowly absorbed by the soil, leaving behind sediment and pollutants.

 How does the process work?